How to know what to expect and when with my child / young person's understanding, talking and communication

 Click the star icon next to the items you want to save and view them in your pathway

-I CAN's progress checker provides short questions you can answer to see how your baby is getting on with their communication development.
+Speech and Language UK's progress checker provides short questions you can answer to see how your baby is getting on with their communication development.

 Parent information, advice and resources - Worcestershire